 Dimensions in mm

-2021, the manufacturer is introducing a new seat height of 44 cm (new total height: 86 cm) in addition to new colours.
-The original height/colours are available in the smow online shop while stocks last.
+2021, the manufacturer is introducing a new seat height of 44 cm (new total height: 86 cm) in addition to new colours, the old seat height was 41 cm.

 |Variants||Panton Chair Classic available separately|

 |Care||When cleaning the Panton Chair always use a soft, damp cloth and a mild, household, detergent.|

 |Certificates||DIN EN 1021 (Assessment of the ignitability of upholstered furniture - Part 1: Ignition source smouldering cigarette & Part 2: Ignition source match flame equivalent)

 Register product and secure extended manufacturer's warranty of 10 years

 |Accessories||Suitable Seat Pad for Panton Chair and Leather Seat Pad by Parkhaus Berlin or Seat Dots by Vitra available in different colours|